Nothing in Common?

 1. Focus on the Focal

-Focus your attention—and your budget—on the focal point of the necklace in these three projects:
+Focus your attention—and your budget—on the focal point of these free necklace patterns:

 The wearable Heart of Glass necklace by Terry Rhoades demonstrates that you don't need dozens of expensive elements to make a pretty necklace.
 Spend the bulk of your budget on just one lampworked donut as a focal piece and use a handful of crystals as accents.
 Finish the necklace with a simple chain.